Why is diabetes a risk to your feet?

 Socks, stocking and tights

 Change your socks, stockings or tights regularly.
-They should not have bulky seams and the tops should not be elasticated.
+They should not have bulky seams.
+The tops of socks should not be elasticated.

 Avoid walking barefoot